-The communication section of the Self-Assessment identifies current meetings and huddles that focus on preventing the adverse event of interest.
-Identifying existing meetings provides a basis for determining ways to integrate reports into existing processes.
+The communication section of the Self-Assessment identifies current meetings and huddles that focus on prevention of the adverse event of interest.
+Identifying existing meetings helps the team determine ways to integrate reports into existing processes.

-The process for facilitating completion of the Self-Assessment and discussion with the Change Team of its findings is the same regardless of which set of reports is implemented.
-Discussion questions are tailored to the On-Time adverse event of interest.
+Facilitating completion of the Self-Assessment and discussion with the Change Team of its findings is the same regardless of which set of reports is implemented.
+Discussion questions are tailored to the On-Time adverse event being addressed.

-Steps for ensuring completion of the Self-Assessment Worksheet follow:
+Steps for ensuring completion of the Self-Assessment Worksheet are:

-- The Facilitator encourages the champion to form a Change Team and arrange for the Self-Assessment Worksheet to be completed. - The Facilitator encourages the champion to lead a discussion of the filled in Self-Assessment Worksheet to help the Change Team decide how to use the On-Time reports to help prevent the adverse event of interest. - If needed, the Facilitator may be included in that discussion to help suggest ways the reports can be integrated into their workflow.
+- The Facilitator encourages the champion to form a Change Team and determine how the Self-Assessment Worksheet is filled out. - The Facilitator encourages the champion to lead a discussion of the filled in Self-Assessment Worksheet to help the Change Team decide how to use the On-Time reports to help improve preventive care for preventable hopitalizations and ED visits.. - If needed, the Facilitator may be included in that discussion to help make suggestions of ways the reports can be integrated into their workflow.